Los Angeles Dodgers: Managers

 Over the nearly 43 years from 1954 to mid-1996, the Dodgers employed only two managers, Walter Alston and Tommy Lasorda, both of whom are in the Hall of Fame.
 During this entire time period of extraordinary stability, the Dodgers were family-owned by Walter O'Malley and then his son Peter O'Malley.
-It was during this era that the Dodgers won 11 of their 24 pennants and their first six World Series championships.
+It was during this era that the Dodgers won 11 of their 26 National League pennants and their first six World Series championships.

 The managers of the Los Angeles Dodgers (1958–present) are as follows: